hashicorp/vault/website/source/docs/secrets/aws/index.html.md

 ```

 If you want keys with an STS token use the 'sts' endpoint instead of 'creds.'
+The aws/sts endpoint will always fetch STS credentials with a 1hr ttl.

 ```text
 $vault read aws/sts/deploy